Configure unattended automations on remote devices with MCP inbound

 - Valid auto-login credentials for unattended execution

-[Note to me: Need finalized GUI to complete and get screen shots] To configure and run an unattended automation on a remote device:
+To configure an inbound tool and run an automation unattended on a remote device: